SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

 >
 ```

-### 5. Create a Workflow service instance and service key
+### 5. Create a Workflow service instance

 These steps assume you have a freshly created trial account on SAP Cloud Platform, and in particular, no existing Workflow service instance.
 If you do have such an instance already, you can either use that (and adapt the instructions here to suit) or remove it\* and follow the full instructions here.

 \*Only remove an existing instance if you have no more use for it.

-For this step, some of the `cf` commands needed have been made available in a small script which is in the `workspace/` directory within the repo's `exercises/03/` directory.
+For this and subsequent steps, some of the commands needed have been made available in small scripts in the `workspace/` directory within the repo's `exercises/03/` directory.
 It's worth moving to that `workspace/` directory now as the rest of the exercise activities will involve being in there too.

 :point_right: Move to the `workspace/` directory.
 You can either do this at the shell prompt directly with the `cd` command: